 Your MRR waterfall template will become a core document to understand your business from when it’s based on your contract data.
 You will be able to calculate month-on-month revenue growth, number of new customers, churn, average contract value, and a number of other key business metrics from this document.

 Contract paper tracking

-As you grow and get into the cadence of negotiating and (hopefully) signing a number of contracts you’ll face resistance from a number of enterprise companies who don’t want to sign your contract and would rather use their own terms and conditions.
+As you grow and get into the cadence of negotiating and (hopefully) signing several contracts you’ll face resistance from several enterprise companies who don’t want to sign your contract and would rather use their terms and conditions.
 Although this can be a frustration (as their terms and conditions are often not relevant to your service at all) it is the nature of doing business with enterprise customers.

-Keeping a track of whether a customer has signed your paper or their paper is useful for tracking the risk associated with this divergence from your own terms and conditions.
-As you move from a scrappy startup to a scale up a lot of time and effort will be put into de-risking the company.
+Keeping track of whether a customer has signed your paper or their paper is useful for tracking the risk associated with this divergence from your terms and conditions.
+As you move from a scrappy startup to a scale-up a lot of time and effort will be put into de-risking the company.
 This will mean revisiting a lot of your non-standard contracts and renegotiating them.

 SaaS contract liability level tracking

 The larger you grow as a SaaS company the more things will start to become about standardization and risk mitigation.
 The level of contract liability that you agree to in your contracts is a big source of this.
 If things go wrong what and how much are you liable for will start to be an issue as you onboard more and more customers.
 This is mostly because liability is cumulative, the more customers that you agree to a million dollars of liability with the more it will become a risk factor that is looked at negatively by investors.